The quantum trace as a quantum non-abelianization map: Introduction

 We conclude the introduction with two comments.
 First, the variety $\mathcal{X}_{\mathbb{C}^*}^{\sigma}(\mathbf{\hat{\Sigma}}, \hat{c})$ is a smooth torus.
 The authors believe (but were not able to prove) that the colored non-abelianization map in Theorem \ref{theorem3} is a resolution of singularities (so is proper).
-Such a resolution would be a powerful tool to compute the E-polynomial of $\mathcal{X}_{\SL_2}(\mathbf{\Sigma}, c)$.
-The computation of these E-polynomials is only known when $\mathcal{P}$ is empty or has cardinal $1$ or $2$ (see \cite{LogaresMunoz, MartinezMunoz}).
+Such a resolution would be a powerful tool to compute the E-polynomial of $\mathcal{X}_{\SL_2}(\mathbf{\Sigma}, c)$ (\textit{i.e.} the Hodge numbers of the variety).
+The computation of these E-polynomials is only known when $\mathcal{P}$ is empty or has cardinality $1$ or $2$ (see \cite{LogaresMunoz, MartinezMunoz}).
 A second possible outcome of this paper is the following.
 The balanced Chekhov-Fock algebra, and thus the quantum trace map, only exist when $\mathcal{P}$ is non-empty.
 However given a closed surface $\Sigma$ without puncture, Hollands and Neitzke considered in \cite{HollandsNeitzke} a non-abelianization map associated to a pants decomposition $P$.
-They associated to such a pant decomposition a $2$-fold branched covering $\hat{\Sigma}(P)$ of $\Sigma$.
-It follows from Proposition \ref{propdecomposition} that the irreducible representations of $ \mathcal{S}_{\omega}^{\mathbb{C}^*, \sigma}(\mathbf{\hat{\Sigma}}(P))$, when $\omega$ is a root of unity of odd order $N>1$, have dimension $N^{3g-3}$, where $g$ is the genus of $\Sigma$.
-This is precisely the dimension of the representations of the Kauffman-bracket skein algebra of $\Sigma$ appearing in \cite{BonahonWong3}.
-Hence, it seems reasonable to conjecture the existence of an injective algebra morphism: which would replace the quantum trace map for unpunctured surfaces.
+In Section $4$, we formulate a conjecture concerning the existence of a quantum non-abelianization map that would replace the quantum trace for unpunctured surfaces.

 \textbf{Organisation of the paper}

 In Section 2, we define the involutive punctured surfaces and show that they decompose into basic involutive punctured surfaces.
 We recall the definition of the $2$-fold branched covering associated to a triangulated punctured surface; it is the main example of involutive punctured surfaces that we consider.
 We then introduce the equivariant $\mathbb{C}^*$ skein algebras and equivariant $\mathbb{C}^*$ character varieties and prove Theorem \ref{theorem1}.
 We then investigate how the $\mathbb{C}^*$ skein algebra behaves under the decomposition of involutive punctured surfaces; we use this to prove Theorem \ref{theorem2}.
 We then prove Corollary \ref{corollary1}. \\ In Section 3, after a brief review on the stated skein algebra and the quantum trace map, we define the non-abelianization map and relate it with the shear-bend coordinates.
 The proof of Theorem \ref{theorem3} will follow from this relation.